 Licensing and Transport Vehicle Specifications

-No, all trucks used in the transit operations will have to obtain a 'ASEAN goods vehicle cross-border permit' from their respective national competent authorities.
+No, all trucks used in the transit operations will have to obtain an 'ASEAN Goods Vehicle Cross Border Permit (AGVCB Permit)' from their respective national competent authorities.
 This permit will allow the truck to transport goods across borders under ACTS.
 To obtain the cross-border permit, the truck must conform to the technical requirements of Protocols 3 & 4 of the ASEAN Framework Agreement on the Facilitation of Goods in Transit (AFAFGIT).
-ASEAN Member States have agreed to grant up to 500 'ASEAN goods vehicle cross-border permit' in each country under AFAFGIT and AFAFIST, and maximum 100 Permit from each country would be issued for ACTS Pilot Testing.
-In case of a break-down of of approved transit vehicles along the transit route, the replacement vehicles must have an ASEAN goods vehicle cross-border permit.
+ASEAN Member States have agreed to grant up to 500 'ASEAN goods vehicle cross-border permit' in each country under AFAFGIT and AFAFIST.
+There is n limit on the number of times the transport permit can be used. .
+In case of a break-down of approved transit vehicles along the transit route, the replacement vehicles must have an AGVCB Permit.